 All ADRC staff complete Person-Centered Options Counseling training and understand the need to take into account each individual's preferences, needs, values, cultures and diverse background.
-ADRC services are delivered free from discrimination and disparity.
+ADRC services include Information and Referral/Assistance and Options Counseling and are delivered free from discrimination and disparity.
+ADRC staff continually verify new resources to add to the database.
+Existing resources are verified quarterly to maintain fidelity of the data.